NSW TrainLink rolling stock: XPT

 The XPTs are a class of diesel-powered trains built between 1981 and 1994.
 They operate regional and interstate services to Brisbane, Dubbo, Melbourne, Grafton and Casino.
-These trains are hauled by 2 diesel power cars in a push-pull configuration.
-On board, they have a buffet, 2x2 configuration seats, toilets and luggage racks as well as sleeper cars for long-distance travels.
+These trains are hauled by two diesel power cars in a push-pull configuration.
+They have a buffet, a 2x2 seating configuration, toilets and luggage racks, as well as sleeper cars for long-distance travels.

-R set (2024)
+R set

-The R sets are a new class of electro-diesel multiple units (EDMU) that is manufactured by CAF in the CAF Civity family.
-They are to replace the XPTs, Xplorers and some Endeavour Railcars.
-They're currently under testing for the rail network.
-The trains have gained a handful of criticism for not having sleeper carriages.
+The R sets are a class of electro-diesel multiple units (EDMU) manufactured by CAF as part of the CAF Civity family in 2024.
+They will replace the XPTs, Xplorers and some Endeavour railcars.
+As of May 2026, the trains were under testing on the rail network and a firm date for their introduction to service had not been set.

 Maintenance depots

 XPTs are maintained at the XPT Service Centre just south of Sydenham station.
 The Xplorers are maintained at the Xplorer Maintenance Centre south of Macdonaldtown.
 The future R set trains will be maintained at Mindyarra Maintenance Centre in Dubbo.